Guide to the best hikes in Door County, including the best winter hikes and easily accessible hikes.

 There are log cabins near Toft Point that offer both guest accommodation and event space.

-Although the trail is short, there is an option to hike off into the wilderness – but you will, however, need a compass and a map.
+Although the trail is short, you can hike into the wilderness—but you will need a compass and a map.

 Tower Trail is located at the southern end of Door County, and many locals consider it the gateway of Door County.